getsolarajs/solara-docs/docs/getting-started/first-bot.md

      partials: ["Channel", "Message"], // Helps with older messages/DMs
      SolaraOptions: {
          prefix: "!", // Your command prefix (like !help)
-         token: "YOUR_TOKEN_HERE" // Your secret bot token }
+         token: "YOUR_TOKEN_HERE" // Your secret bot token (Never share your bot token!)
+     }
  });